SumitsHub/learn-nest/03_di/README.md

 2. Import the PowerModule into the CPUModule -> list of 'imports'
 3. Define the constructor method on CPUService and add PowerService to it

+NOTE:
-NOTE: By default Services are private to respective modules unless exported explicitly for module
+- By default Services are private to respective modules unless exported explicitly for module
+- We export Service class whereas while importing we import Module class

 ### Docker for Nest App
 1. Create a Dockerfile - The Dockerfile defines the instructions for building the Docker image.
 Place it in the root directory of your NestJS project.